-- Auditing students who are not taking courses for credit do not pay Noninstructional Fees and are not granted the corresponding privileges. - Students registered only in courses designated as off-campus are not assessed the Athletics and Recreation Fee or the Health Services Fee.
+- Auditing students who are not taking courses for credit do not pay Noninstructional Fees and are not granted the corresponding privileges. - Students registered only in courses designated as off-campus are not assessed the Athletics and Recreation Fee, the Health Services Fee, or the U-Pass Fee.
 All other fees are mandatory.
-If an off-campus student wishes to opt for Athletics and Recreation or Health Services they must advise the Registrar's Office by the term registration deadline and will be assessed the fees accordingly. - Off-campus students pay the part-time/term rate for the Student's Union Membership/Dedicated. - Full-time, on-campus degree program students in the Faculty of Engineering are assessed an additional \$4.00 Student's Union Dedicated Fee towards the Engineering Faculty Association Membership.
+If an off-campus student wishes to opt for Athletics and Recreation, Health Services or the U-Pass they must advise the Registrar's Office by the term registration deadline and will be assessed the fees accordingly. - Off-campus students pay the part-time/term rate for the Student's Union Membership/Dedicated. - Full-time, on-campus degree program students in the Faculty of Engineering are assessed an additional \$4.00 Students' Union Dedicated Fee towards the Engineering Faculty Association Membership. - Full-time and part-time on-campus degree program students in the Faculty of Business are assessed an additional \$7.50 Students' Union Dedicated Fee towards the Business Faculty Association Membership. - Full-time and part-time on-campus degree program students in the Faculty of Nursing are assessed an additional \$3.75 Students' Union Dedicated Fee towards the Nursing Faculty Association Membership. - Augustana Faculty students are not assessed the Health Services Fee or the U-Pass Fee and are assessed different Students' Union Fee rates. - All undergraduate students who are enroled in a least ★3 in the Fall Term and pay Students' Union fees, including international students, will be automatically covered from September 1, 2009 to August 31, 2010.
+Students may choose to customize their coverage by keeping only parts of the plan or completely opt out of the plan during the fall term change-of-coverage period.